pranayrp/portfolio/README.md

 # What I hope to learn

 Years ago, I discovered my passion for writing.
 I found that I could express myself better through words.
 However, it wasn't too long before I realized the power of the visual medium in storytelling.
 And so, I picked up the camera.
-Despite my love for video in my personal endeavors as a short filmmaker, I still struggled to visualize data and relied more on words to convey information in my professional life.
+Despite my love for the visual medium in my personal endeavors as a short filmmaker, I still struggled to visualize data and relied more on words to convey information in my professional life.
 That's why I have decided to improve my data visualization skills.
 This portfolio documents my journey towards becoming better at telling stories through data.

 # Portfolio
 You can find all my work below!